rkmeena010598/Portable-OpenClaude/README.md

-# OpenClaude — Portable AI Coding Agent
+# OpenClaude AI Coding Agent

 > **Run a full-featured AI coding agent from a USB drive or any folder — no installation required.**
 > Plug in.
 Launch.
 Code.
 Take it anywhere.